tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Explicitly allow non-offered extensions in NewSessionTicket

-- Explicitly allow predicting ClientFinished for NST
+- Explicitly allow predicting Client Finished for NST

 - Clarify conditions for allowing 0-RTT with PSK